-Hours: One, two, or Three

-Approved subtitles will include Levels I and II of the following areas: brass, woodwinds, double reeds, percussion, piano, voice, choral, wind ensemble, elementary (children's choir; textbook series, etc).
+Music Literature and Repertoire.
+One, two, or three semester hours.
+Approved subtitles will include Levels I and II of the following areas: brass, woodwinds, double reeds, percussion, piano, voice, choral, wind ensemble, elementary(i.e. childrens' choir; textbook series, etc.).
+May be repeated for credit when subtitles vary.